Tiyoriyo/Tiyoriyo/README.md

 ###

-<p align="left">I am a self-learning Web Developer.
-I was born in Russia and currently live in the UAE.</p>
+<p align="left">I am a self-studying web developer that currently resides in Dubai, United Arab Emirates.
+I love the design process of web development; it lets me showcase my creativity best through CSS styles and webpage layouts.
+I'm currently learning how to code with React. </p>

 ###